February 17th, 2017 — January 6th, 2019

 Hello, Montréal!
 Bell’s Historical Collections

 Pointe-à-Callière is proud to present an exhibition on the history of telephony, from its beginnings in 1874 to the present, based on Bell's rich historical collections.
-Hello, Montréal!, to run throughout 2017, features some 250 items and archival photographs, documents and films.
+Hello, Montréal! features some 250 items and archival photographs, documents and films.

 Produced by Pointe-à-Callière, the Montréal Archaeology and History Complex, in partnership with Bell, the exhibition is sure to interest all our visitors as it examines not only the evolution of telephony, but also the social impact of the telephone and its different associated technologies.